-BIO 116L - Anatomy & Physiology II with Terminology LAB
+BIO 116L - Anatomy & Physiology II w/Terminology LAB 1 semester credit hour

 This course is part one of a two-part comprehensive laboratory course accompanying the Anatomy and Physiology lecture course, designed to focus on aspects of the interrelationship of each body system.
 Laboratory exercises will include the cardiovascular, lymphatic, digestive, respiratory, urinary, reproductive, and development systems as it relates to the human anatomy and its physiology.
 The laboratory component of this course provides students with hands-on experiences, as opposed to using only workbook and/or computer-generated activities that could be done in a non-laboratory setting.
 Laboratory activities should encourage critical thinking, the understanding of scientific methodology, and the application of scientific principles.